martin-robert-fink/oauth_server_demo/README.md

 - Generate OpenID Connect id_token (JWT) for Github/Facebook secured with ECDSA keys
 - Validate Apple/Google id_token with internet public keys
 - Responds to server-to-server token revocation notifications from Apple/Facebook and logs those in a blacklist
-- Initite the refresh token flow when the client requests one
+- Initiate the refresh token flow when the client requests one
 - Maintains authenticated user information in a MongoDB database
 - Allows user to authenticate using different providers on different devices/platforms
 - Periodic blacklist cleanup for expired tokens